Windsor, Nova Scotia: Ice hockey

 Windsor maintains a claim as the birthplace of hockey, based upon a reference (in a novel by Thomas Haliburton) of boys from King's Collegiate School playing "hurley", on the frozen waters of Long Pond adjacent to the school's campus during the early 19th century.
 Students from King's-Edgehill School still play hockey on Long Pond, a pond proclaimed by some as the "Cradle of Hockey", located at the farm of Howard Dill.
 Windsor also boasts the oldest hockey arena in Canada, the Stannus Street Rink, which no longer hosts hockey games.
 The town's current arena is Hants Exhibition Arena.
-The town was also recently involved in the shooting of a television series called Road Hockey Rumble.
+The town was also involved in the shooting of a television series called Road Hockey Rumble.
 The town of Windsor was also home to the historic Windsor Royals Jr. B Hockey Club, as well as the Avon River Rats Jr. C Hockey Club.
 The Windsor Royals Jr. B club ceased playing in the spring of 2012, but was ultimately replaced by the Valley Maple Leafs.
 Facing issues regarding their copyright, in June 2018 the River Rats revived the Royals brand.
 However, the newly named team lasted just one season before relocating to Chester, Nova Scotia as the Castaways.